chk-jxcn/spawn/README.md

 Mode is alternative of below:
 * "raw"

-       Raw INPUT/OUTPUT, this mode useful in daemon lua script.
+       Raw INPUT/OUTPUT, this mode useful in lua script daemon.
 * "sane"

-       See stty(1), may need setting windows size, **NOT TEST** in daemon lua script yet, this mode useful in fork process like bash.
+       See stty(1), may need setting windows size, **NOT TEST** in lua script daemon yet, this mode useful in fork process like bash.
 * "keep"

        Keep Term the same with INPUT Term, this mode make auto input and print in current window easy.